Learn About Being an Equine Veterinarian

 Upon graduation, vets must also successfully complete the North American Veterinary Licensing Exam (NAVLE).
-Approximately 3,000 vets pass this exam and enter the field each year.
-At the end of 2015, the most recent AVMA employment survey available, there were 105,358 practicing U.S. veterinarians.
+At the end of 2017, the most recent AVMA employment survey available, there were 117,735 practicing U.S. veterinarians.

 The American Association of Equine Practitioners (AAEP) boasts 10,000 member veterinarians from 67 countries, making it the world’s largest equine veterinary organization.
 The AAEP puts on a major convention each year with over 100 hours of lectures and demonstrations available to equine veterinarians.

-The median wage for veterinarians is around $87,590 according to the most recent Bureau of Labor Statistics survey conducted in 2014.
-Earnings for veterinarians ranged from less than $52,530 to more than $157,390.
+The median wage for veterinarians is around $90,000 according to the most recent Bureau of Labor Statistics survey conducted in 2017.
+The average professional income for equine veterinarians is $64,000 per year according to payscale.com.

-Veterinarians who are board certified in a particular specialty area (ophthalmology, oncology, surgery, etc) generally earn significantly higher salaries as a result of their advanced education and experience.
-As of 2015, AVMA data indicated there was 107 board certified equine diplomats and 307 board certified large animal surgeons.
+Veterinarians who are board certified in a particular specialty area such as ophthalmology, oncology, or surgery generally earn significantly higher salaries as a result of their advanced education and experience.

 With over nine million horses in the United States alone, demand for equine medical services should continue to increase at a healthy rate for the foreseeable future.
 Demand for equine specialists should continue to grow.